ryan-tao-ic/ece1724_react_project/README.md

 4. **Pre-Publish Edits**
    - While in **DRAFT**, **PENDING_REVIEW**, or **APPROVED**, the Creators can:
      - Edit the event.
-     - Delete the event (only if it’s not published or cancelled).
+     - Delete the event (only if it's not published or cancelled).

 5. **Publication**
    - Only `Staff` can **publish** → Status becomes **PUBLISHED**.